laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 The database also offers 135 collections that are stratified by 27 organisms and 5 feature types.
 For example `scBaseCount/GeneFull_Ex50pAS/Homo_sapiens`, browsable here: [arc-virtual-cell-atlas/collections](https://lamin.ai/laminlabs/arc-virtual-cell-atlas/collections).

-[`laminlabs/arc-virtual-cell-atlas`](https://lamin.ai/laminlabs/arc-virtual-cell-atlas) exists alongside CELLxGENE, HuBMAP, and other public atlases mirrored as LaminDB instances, allowing the same query patterns to be broadly re-used.
+[`laminlabs/arc-virtual-cell-atlas`](https://lamin.ai/laminlabs/arc-virtual-cell-atlas) exists alongside CELLxGENE, HuBMAP, and other public atlases mirrored as LaminDB instances, allowing the same query patterns to be reused across multiple resources.

 ## Code & data availability